-check my blog Relationships are always an energy exchange.
+check my blog helpful resources Relationships are always an energy exchange.
 To stay feeling our best, we must ask ourselves: Who gives us energy?
 Who saps it?
 It’s important to be surrounded by supportive, heart-centered people who make us feel safe and secure.
 It’s equally important to pinpoint toxic people who, whether they intend to or not, leech our energy.

 To protect your sensitivity, it’s imperative to develop strategies.
 Toxic people are everywhere: co-workers, neighbors, family, and friends.
 In my medical practice and workshops, I’ve treated many patients who’ve been hard-hit by drainers—truly a mental health epidemic that conventional medicine doesn’t see.
 I’m horrified by how many of these “emotionally walking wounded” (ordinarily perceptive, intelligent individuals) have become resigned to chronic anxiety or depression.
 Why the blind spot?
 Most of us haven’t been educated about toxic people or how to emancipate ourselves from their clutches, requisite social skills for everyone desiring freedom.
 Dealing with toxic people is a touchy subject.
 We don’t know how to tactfully address our needs without alienating others.
 The result: We get tongue-tied, or destructively passive.
 We ignore the SOS from our gut that screams, “Beware!”
 Or, quaking in our boots, we’re so afraid of the faux pas of appearing “impolite” that we become martyrs in lieu of being respectfully assertive.
 We don’t speak out because we don’t want to be seen as “difficult” or uncaring.